-On digital transformation
+On digital brand transformation and rebranding

 Challenges for brands in the digital era

 With digitalization today, not all touch points with the brand and its customers are owned by the brand owners.
 That can be a source of a lot of discrepancies with the brand image and what it stands for.
 With digitalization we’ve seen explosion of touch points, it has made the world of branding much more complex.

 Managing the brand has evolved from managing consistency in the older days, to managing coherency which requires a completely different paradigm of how you organize branding.
 For the person owning a brand in a larger international corporation there is a huge responsibility now to orchestrate the connection between the brand and all the stakeholders.
-This includes managing that brand coherency inside the organization and outside – business partners, investors, customers.
+This includes managing brand coherency inside the organization and outside – business partners, investors, customers.

-A big shift that is affecting branding is the trend to work from home, imposed by the pandemic.
+Another big shift that is affecting branding is the trend to work from home, imposed by the pandemic.
 Marc gave an example of a brand that was way ahead on this – In 1997 he was working with Ernst & Young on their transformation to EY.
 At the time there was a shortage of personnel and so that aspiration to attract talent became part of the brand’s vision – to be a company fit for the future of employees.
-We are now seeing more and more of this branding « inside-out » – where employees are not only one of the biggest advocates of a brand but also, reflecting what the company is doing for society.
+‘We are now seeing more and more of this branding « inside-out » – where employees are not only one of the biggest advocates of a brand but also, reflecting what the company is doing for society.’

 Employees are more important than ever in bringing out the brand.Marc Cloosterman, CEO VIM Group

 Digitalization demands simplification

 What Marc also sees happening a lot in the world right now is brand unification.
 In the digital space people want to know who is behind the brand.
 All the digital channels have massively increased transparency.
 That coupled with Generation Z wanting to know everything about a brand, from its management to its footprint, makes having a transparent, simple and easy communicate brand a must.
 As a result many global brands are unifying – the rule, says Marc, is to try to have as few brands as possible but as many as necessary.

 Who VIM Group works with